-NOTE: This distance can be judged within 0.010-inch by eye (See Figure 7-7).
+NOTE: This distance can be judged within 0.010-inch by eye (See Figure 7-6).

 - 3. Back off the inboard nut by 5-1/2 turns from the reference position obtained in step 2.
 Since the nut advances 0.025-inch per revolution, the total movement will be 0.137 inches. - 4.
 Hold the inboard nut firmly to prevent rotation, and tighten the outboard nut.
-In accomplishing this step, apply Sealant (Part 2111360) to secure the adjustment from vibration.
-If the assembly is equipped with an outboard lockwasher, omit the use of sealant to secure the adjustments. - 5.
-Check the carriage for friction to ensure that binding does not prevail as a result of making the tachometer extension rod adjustment.
+In accomplishing this step, apply sealant (P/N 2111360) to secure the adjustment from vibration.
+If the assembly is equipped with an outboard lockwasher, omit the use of sealant to secure the adjustments.